Tamara Fisch, Director

 Fisch has over 15 years of experience in the theater, with a focus on developing and directing new American plays, including numerous collaborations with writer Erica Saleh.
 Theater directing credits include: Amy Herzog's AFTER THE REVOLUTION at Portland Playhouse and Williamstown Theater Festival, Stephen Karam’s SONS OF THE PROPHET at Theatre Squared, RACE by David Mamet at Artists Repertory Theatre, IN MEMORY OF JULIE SIMMONS by Erica Saleh at Ensemble Studio Theatre, THE ARCHITECTURE OF LOSS by Julia Cho at The Juilliard School, the world premiere of Stephen Karam’s new musical, EMMA, at PPAS, THE SCENE by Theresa Rebeck at Portland Playhouse; new plays by Annie Baker, Amy Herzog and Branden Jacobs-Jenkins in Missed Connections NYC at ArsNova; HUNGRY by Amy Herzog and GAGARIN WAY by Gregory Burke, all at Williamstown Theatre Festival; LANGUAGE OF ANGELS, CUCUMBER PHIL and the world premiere of GIRLS’ SCHOOL GOTHIC by Lucy Boyle, all at the Hangar Theatre.

 She holds a BA from Yale University, and an MFA from the University of Washington School of Drama.
 She was a 2008-2009 Director-in-Residence at Ensemble Studio Theatre and the 2009 Bill Foeller Directing Fellow at Williamstown Theatre Festival.
 She is a Drama League Directing Fellow, a Partial Comfort Productions Company Member and a member of Ensemble Studio Theatre.
+With Thomas Woodrow, she runs a production company specializing in messaging for cultural institutions and nonprofits, Redwood Film Company.

 Erica Saleh, Screenwriter